DmitryOlshansky/no-bullshit-elastic/README.md

 # this should print Python 3.5.x (or later, we don't use any advanced Python)
 python3 --version

+# this should print something but better at least Java 8
+java -version

+# I/m using Java 10/11 (preview?) version as in bleeding edge OpenJDK on Ubuntu:
+# ---------------------------------------
+# openjdk version "10.0.1" 2018-04-17
+# OpenJDK Runtime Environment (build 10.0.1+10-Ubuntu-3ubuntu1)
+# OpenJDK 64-Bit Server VM (build 10.0.1+10-Ubuntu-3ubuntu1, mixed mode)
+# ---------------------------------------
+# Stay on bleeding edge or die trying!

-# this should show quite length log, keep it running and open in some window/tab
+# This should show quite chatty log (),
+# Keep it running!
+Open new window or tab as needed but keep this one.
+#
-# we will look in these logs for debugging later
+# We will look in these logs for debugging later if needed.
+# Quite probably, yes and more then once! ;)
+#
 path-to-unpacked-elastic/bin/elasticsearch

+# Alternative is to use sysyemd if you'd like to run it as a service
+# but at least 1-2G (the more the better up to ~16Gb) would be needed to run it.
+# Debian package should install it like that.
+Then:

+systemctl start elasticsearch # it may use other service name, I did not try .deb package

+# In any case - test local ElasticSearch with curl or wget or httpie or Postman ...
-# test local ElasticSearch or use dev box address instead
+# (you can also use dev box hostname instead if failed to install locally)
 curl localhost:9200
 ```